 Sep 7, 2012 The New York Times

 Before moving to New York, I'd viewed street design through a fairly simple lens: narrow streets good, wide streets bad.
 By and large, I still hold this view.
 But after living here for a few months, I have learned that not all wide streets are equally bad.
 The wide roads of the South are generally terrible, but New York has made some of its wide streets a bit more pedestrian-friendly.
-To see why, go to Google Street View and examine three addresses: 5019 U.S. Opinion
+To see why, go to Google Street View and examine three addresses: 5019 U.S. Blog Post

 Oct 24, 2011 By

 After years of preparation, San Francisco has implemented a new system that will adjust the price of parking spots according to supply and demand.

 Inspired by the home-grown Park(ing) Day parking spot conversion event, the city of San Francisco is launching a pilot project to convert street parking in its North Beach neighborhood to outdoor dining areas and public spaces.